GrandMoff100/HomeAssistantAPI/docs/usage.rst

 AsyncClient
 =============
-And here is the async counterpart to the usage above.
+Before you run this code you need to install the :code:`homeassistant_api[async]` And here is the async counterpart to the usage above.
-Except to run async code in the console using await you need to install :code:`aioconsole` and then run :code:`$ apython`
+Except if you want to run async code in the console using await you need to install :code:`aioconsole` and then run :code:`$ apython`

 Services
 ------------
 .. code-block:: python

+    from homeassistant_api._async import AsyncClient

+    client = AsyncClient(url, token)

     domains = await client.get_domains()
     # {'homeassistant': <Domain homeassistant>, 'notify': <Domain notify>}